-Nyaya Health is affiliated with Nyaya Health Nepal ("NHN").
-The organizations operate under a Memorandum of Understanding whereby NHN is the local implementing organization of their joint mission.
-Nyaya Health makes funding decisions regarding NHN through an annual budgeting process and based upon funding availability.
-Funds are distributed to NHN on a quarterly basis.
-NHN and Nyaya Health are controlled by separate Boards of Directors; however, the organizations collaborate on clinical operations, managerial details, staffing, procurement and any other assistance.
+Nyaya Health is affiliated with Nyaya Health Nepal ("NHN") and Sambhav (Possible), Nepal based NGOs.
+The organizations operate under a Memorandum of Understanding whereby the local NGO supports the implementation of their joint mission.
+Nyaya Health makes funding decisions regarding NHN and Sambhav (Possible) through an annual budgeting process based upon funding availability.
+Funds are distributed on a quarterly basis.
+Each entity is controlled by separate Boards of Directors; however, the organizations collaborate on identifying needs, developing proposals, implementing projects, and providing support, mentorship and any other assistance.
 These financial statements include the activities of Nyaya Health only and not those of the combined operations.